 Siwak: Preventive Medicine for your Teeth

-- antibacterial acidic inhibitors that fight decay and diarrhea. they are natural disinfectants and can be used to stop bleeding. they disinfect the gums and teeth and close any microscopic cuts that may have existed in the gums. on first usage, the siwak will taste harsh, and maybe even burn, because of a mustard-like substance found in it, but this is the ingredient that fights decay in the mouth and kills germs.
+- Antibacterial acidic inhibitors that fight decay and diarrhoea.
+They are natural disinfectants and can be used to stop bleeding.
+They disinfect the gums and teeth and close any microscopic cuts that may have existed in the gums.
+On first usage, the Siwak will taste harsh, and maybe even burn, because of a mustard-like substance found in it, but this is the ingredient that fights decay in the mouth and kills germs.

-some researchers have found that tooth decay is rapid when a dry brush is used, and that wetting one’s toothbrush mitigates the damage. so the siwak should be dampened before usage. if there is no alternative, one’s saliva will suffice to dampen the stick. siwak also has chemicals that cause the mouth to produce extra saliva, which is the mouth’s organic defense and cleaning mechanism.
+Some researchers have found that tooth decay is rapid when a dry brush is used, and that wetting one’s toothbrush mitigates the damage.
+So the Siwak should be dampened before usage. if there is no alternative, one’s saliva will suffice to dampen the stick.
+Siwak also has chemicals that cause the mouth to produce extra saliva, which is the mouth’s organic defence and cleaning mechanism.